ShawnFrost23/StockMarketWebApp/backend/db_readme.md

 ######

 TLDR;

 Once postgres is installed and server has been started:

 1. Run "psql"

 2. Run "CREATE DATABASE iteration1;"

 3. Run "CREATE USER diamond_hands WITH SUPERUSER;"

-4. Run "GRANT ALL PRIVILEGES ON DATABASE iteration1 TO diamond_hands:"
+4. Run "GRANT ALL PRIVILEGES ON DATABASE iteration1 TO diamond_hands;"

+5. To confirm if working: run `\l` to list all databases.
+Then run `\c iteration1` to connect to the iteration1 database